-In furtherance of the quest to promote domestic tourism in Nigeria, posting the influx of tourism traffic into the country, Goge Africa founders – Isaac and Nneka Moses convened series 4 of the cross-sectoral collaboration for Tourism & Economic development.
+In furtherance of the quest to promote domestic tourism in Nigeria, increasing the influx of tourists traffic into the country, Goge Africa founders – Isaac and Nneka Moses convened series 4 of the cross-sectoral collaboration for Tourism & Economic development.
 Present at the conference were tourism experts financial experts, and diplomats drawn from across the private and public sectors of the economy.

 Mrs. Omotayo Omotosho (MFR), former DG, NTDC in her contribution took participants on an exploratory voyage for her time at the NTDC.
 Noting the need to foster public-private partnership towards the development of tourism, she observed that for tourism to flourish, there is a need for continuity of government policies.
 She further advocated for the synthesis of a private sector proposal with the government.
 Pointing out that a private sector relationship with government represents the development of tourism in the country.

 Alexander Garrido, an expert in sustainable and adventure tourism proposed the development of a comprehensive tourism strategy.
 Citing the case of Brazil, he opined that the development of sustainable and adventure tourism in Nigeria, would require standardization and the deployment of safety measures in accordance with regulations of the international body.
 The implementation of these measures he said, will downplay safety concerns associated with tourist destinations, while maintaining these destinations and boosting tourism traffic.